 The system for determining any tournament's total prize purse is complex.
 It relies on how much money the tournament owners contribute, and how much the event's sponsors kick in.
 Factors that have nothing to do with tennis also play a role in deciding how much money tournament officials will have to divide among the players.

-Such factors include: the country hosting the tournament local populations' enthusiasm for tennis the time of year the tournament is held the facilities hosting the tournament the level of tennis talent the event attracts.
+Such factors include: the country hosting the tournament, local populations' enthusiasm for tennis, the time of year the tournament is held, the facilities hosting the tournament the level of tennis talent the event attracts.

 Fortunately, the Madrid Open checks all the boxes in the 'desirable' column, for these criteria.
 Sunny Madrid is already a tourist hotspot, so tennis enthusiasts gladly travel there for matches.
 The purpose-built arena, opened in 2009, has all the space it needs to welcome them all, and enough courts for a proper contest.